aldryn/aldryn-boilerplate-bootstrap3/README.rst

 * Use **single-quotes** ``'`` for **all** values
 * Use ``base.js`` for global and general functions and avoid adding js files to the root
 * Use the frameworks prefix inside the ``plugins`` folder
+* Use the singleton pattern to structure code
-* JS should validate JS Lint
+* JavaScript should validate JS Lint
 * Keep <script> and the following starting enclosure on the same level
 * Separate all script tags within a ``{% addtoblock "js" %}``
 * Do not add spaces when writing ``if(true) {} else {}`` or ``function helloWorld() {}``
 * Always use semicolons and full brackets except shortcuts like ``var i = (true) ? 'yes' : 'no';`` or single lines ``if(index <= 0) index = 0;``
 * Never use $ for variable names like ``var $el = $('.el');``
+* Ensure that JavaScript widgets don't create distrubances while the dom is loading

 Backend